 4. Prepare necessary documentation

-To open a business bank account you’ll need to provide verification of your business.
-Whether you apply in person or online you’ll want to begin assembling the following documentation:
+What do you need to open a business bank account?
+There are often different business bank account requirements in order to successfully open an account. .
+Whether you apply in person or online you’ll want to begin assembling the following documentation to provide verification of your business:

 - Your legal business name